 Whatever you do in France, don’t miss Munster.
 You may even get addicted to Munster cheese – but don’t count on it!

-Thomas E King, an esteemed member of Global Travel Writers, sadly passed away last year.
+Thomas E King, an esteemed member of Global Travel Writers, sadly passed away in 2015.
 He has left a vast collection of travel books, journals, maps and associated literature.
-Now, thanks to the efforts of award-winning travel writer Louise Southerden, Tom’s collection has found a new home in a cafe that will be devoting a whole room to the collection.
+Now, thanks to the efforts of award-winning travel writer Louise Southerden, Tom’s collection has found a new home in a cafe that has deveoted a whole room to the collection.
 Louise will also be giving travel writing workshops at the cafe:

-OK – we can now reveal the location!
-It’s at Lucy Williams’ totally laidback Williamsburg Cafe, in Lennox Head NSW.
+The Thomas E King Memorial Travel Book Room is located in Lucy Williams’ totally laidback Williams Street Kitchen and Bar, in Lennox Head NSW.
 You’re invited – provided that you promise not to spill your coffee on the books!

 We’re staying right in the heart of Berlin, on the 19th floor of a refurbished apartment complex on Leipziger Strasse in the Mitte or Central district.